Skip to main content

 Valuation - for mortgage purposes

-An inspection of a property required by the lender to make sure it’s worth what they’re going to lend you to purchase it.
+An inspection of a property required by the lender to make sure it’s worth what you've asked them to lend you to purchase it.

 Variable rate mortgage